 So I’m all about DIY body scrubs lately.
 I have a great time putting together my Gorgeous Homemade Body Scrub Recipes post a couple of weeks ago.
 There’s nothing better than scrubbing away those unsightly layers of dead and dry skin.
 For this recipe, I thought it would be fun to mix things up and make a layered DIY body scrub, and the first thing that popped into my mind was Neapolitan ice cream!

-Neapolitan ice cream, if you’ve been living under a rock, is a mix of chocolate, vanilla and strawberry ice cream flavours, all layered together.
+If you’ve been living under a rock, this is a mix of chocolate, vanilla and strawberry ice cream flavors, all layered together.
 The principle for this body scrub is the same, and uses various dyes and fragrance oils to achieve this effect.

 I love how once you’re done with one layer, you have a whole new one below with a different fragrance and look to it.
 It’s a lot of fun, and definitely a skin care product that your teenage girls will absolutely love!
 They’ll probably have a great time helping out with this DIY body scrub recipe as well, so totally get them involved if they’re feeling creative.

 To read more about body scrub, go take a look at my main post where you can learn a whole lot more about Gorgeous Homemade Body Scrub Recipes.

 I’ve loved the amount of oil I would normally use in my scrub recipes, as I want to achieve clean layers.
 While it doesn’t really matter how much oil you use in an ordinary scrub, and is much more about personal preference, it kinda makes the difference here.